be9904/be9904.github.io/_posts/2023-08-13-triplanar-mapping.md

  </p>
 <p align="center"><b><i>Blend Artifacts</i></b></p>

-By adding a bit more code to this shader, such as depth based blending, sampling textures on more than 3 projective planes, or changing the blending method, the triplanar shader can be extended for use in various applications.
-Check out the resources listed below in the References tab for more detailed explanations and implementations.
+Adding additional code to this shader, such as depth based blending, sampling textures on more than 3 projective planes, or altering the blending method, can extend the triplanar shader across various use cases.
+Refer to the resources listed in the References section below for more comprehensive explanations and implementations.

 ## References
 [Triplanar Mapped Terrain (Cover Image) by James O'Hare](http://www.farfarer.com/blog/2011/12/07/unity-terrain-triplanar-texturing/)